Social Security Disability approval

 Your lifetime work earnings determine how much money you qualify for each month in Social Security disability benefits.
 The SSA calculates your maximum monthly benefit amount using your:

-1. Average Indexed Monthly Earnings (AIME), which include up to 35 years’ worth earnings you received while working and contributing to the Social Security fund, and
+1. Average Indexed Monthly Earnings (AIME).
+This include up to 35 years’ worth of income you received while working and paying into Social Security.

-2. Your Primary Insurance Amount (PIA), which is the adjusted amount of disability benefits you qualify for once it’s adjusted using what the SSA calls “bend points” (for a detailed chart explaining how this PIA formula changes every year, visit the SSA’s website)
+2. Primary Insurance Amount (PIA).
+This is the final amount of SSD benefits you qualify for once the SSA adjusts it using something it calls “bend points.”
+(To see a detailed chart showing how this PIA formula changes every year, visit the SSA’s website.)

 Does Social Security Disability Approval Include Health Insurance?

 After the SSA approves your claim, you won’t automatically get health insurance right away.
-Once you receive SSD approval, you must wait 24 months for Medicare.
-Then, you receive automatic enrollment into into Medicare Part A (hospital insurance) and Part B (health insurance).
+Instead, you must wait 24 months for Medicare.
+Then, the SSA should automatically enroll you into Medicare Part A (hospital coverage).
+Depending on where you live, your state may also automatically enroll you in Medicare Part B (health insurance).
+You should get a letter in the mail listing next steps to take, if any, to start your Medicare coverage.

-The federal government manages Medicare to specifically cover individuals aged 65 and older.
-In addition, Medicare also provides healthcare coverage for younger people with qualifying disabilities.
+The federal government manages Medicare to specifically cover anyone aged 65 and older who paid into it while working.
+Medicare also provides health insurance for people younger than 65 with qualifying disabilities.

 Haven’t Received An Answer Back About Your Claim Yet?
 Don’t Worry!